 Unfortunately, vaccine-preventable viruses do spread in hospitals.
 For example, 20.8% of all hepatitis B cases are nosocomial (healthcare-associated).
 While many of those cases are exacerbated by a particular facility’s faulty infection control practices, other viruses, such as measles, varicella (chicken pox) and influenza are spread from healthcare worker to patient just through regular, day-to-day contact.
 And while the the infection may be a minor inconvenience to the HCW, the patient confronts a possibly life-threatening condition.

-There is currently no requirement for vaccination among health care workers.
-While some states have attempted to enact a vaccine requirement, opponents to mandatory vaccination cite the (however slim) chance of vaccine complications and the issue of personal choice/rights.
+Over the past decade, vaccination laws have increased with states requiring facilities verify, track and offer vaccinations to their staff.
+While some states enact vaccine requirements, opponents to mandatory vaccination cite the (however slim) chance of vaccine complications and the issue of personal choice/rights.
+The COVID-19 pandemic accelerated the adoption of vaccine mandates with the first federal level mandate for healthcare workers.
 From a legal standpoint, mandatory vaccination requirements are permissible “for the public good” (Jacobson v Massachusetts).
-However, from a employment standpoint, mandatory vaccination requirements can impact the desire to enter the field of health care and come into conflict with collective bargaining organizations (who strongly recommend vaccinations, but stop short of requiring them).
+However, from a employment standpoint, mandatory vaccination requirements can impact the desire to enter the field of health care.

-So, for now, the choice to vaccinate is left to the health care worker, as well as to the rest of us.
-We hope this post has give you an opportunity to think about vaccines and the importance of immunization!
+We hope this post has given you an opportunity to think about vaccines and the importance of immunization!

 Editor's Note: This post was originally published in April 2018 and has been updated for freshness, accuracy and comprehensiveness.